andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 @andrewharmellaw - I can put some things in here...

+CQRS has a lot going for it as a design approach.
+Not least because it is has both time as a primary citizen and the concept of eventual consistency baked into it.

+It also plays _very nicely_ when you tackle things from an event-based perspective.
+In fact you NEED to consider things from this perspective in order to get things to work.

 ---

 ## CQRS bad - end-to-end!!! devs don't think like this